North Carolina House Bill 11

 The North Carolina State Seal.
 The North Carolina General Assembly is the state's legislative body.

-North Carolina House Bill 11 (NCHB 11), titled "No Post-Secondary Education/Illegal Aliens", was brought before the North Carolina General Assembly by Representative George Cleveland.
+North Carolina House Bill 11 (NCHB 11), titled "No Post-Secondary Education/Illegal Aliens", was brought before the North Carolina General Assembly by Representative George G. Cleveland.
 The bill was introduced on January 31, 2011, and is currently in committee.
 The bill calls for the prohibition of admission for undocumented students to North Carolina community colleges and universities.

 Provisions

 A relatively short bill, NCHB 11 states its purpose as "an act prohibiting illegal aliens from attending North Carolina community colleges and universities."
 In its statement of purpose, the bill recalls the State's responsibility to "provide for the establishment, organization, and administration of a system of educational institutions throughout the State, offering courses of instruction in one or more of the general areas of two-year college parallel, technical, vocational, and adult education programs."
 In its effort to amend G.S.
 115D-1, the bill further defines the only legal recipients of State education, as "students who are lawfully present in the United States.
 In sections 2 and 3 of the bill, the proposed law provides for two exceptions: any person "concurrently enrolled in secondary school [which they may lawfully attend, regardless of immigration status] during the quarter, term, or semester during which he/she will take class at a North Carolina community college or university, as well as any person who will not be in the United States during any portion of the class taken at an NC community college or constituent institution of the University of North Carolina."
 Section 4 states that upon passage of the bill, the law will be applied immediately, with the exception of undocumented students currently and previously enrolled in post-secondary education programs before the law being enacted; these students are permitted to complete their course of study.